Frequently Asked Questions

 Sessions are available in-person or via secure telehealth—based on what works best for you.
 I integrate talk therapy, somatic work, Brainspotting, mindfulness, or other approaches depending on your needs.

-5. What are your rates, and do you take insurance?
+5. What are your rates for therapy and do you take insurance?

 I’m an out-of-network provider, which means I don’t bill insurance directly.
 However, many clients are able to get partial reimbursement—check with your plan about out-of-network benefits for therapy.